Taha482-n/ITXIProStore/README.md

 Authentication
 Login/Signup: Users can log in or create accounts.
-Role Management: Admins can assign roles (e.g., "user", "weather-manager").
+Role Management: Admins can assign roles (e.g., "user", "weather-manager"). use this credentials to login as an admin:
+email: moetassem.wehbe.01@gmail.com
+password: m20012001w

 User Roles
 Admin: Manage roles, weather data, and products.